didecentral/rwot-dir/_pages/rwot3-sf/topics-and-advance-readings/alternative-futures-framework.md

+---
-# Alternative Futures: Framework for Identity Scenarios
+title: "Alternative Futures: Framework for Identity Scenarios"
+permalink: rwot3-sf/topics-and-advance-readings/alternative-futures-framework/
+---

 #### Submitted for the Web of Trust Design Workshop